raphaellueckl/iota_quickstart/readme.md

 You need a seed, which will act as your private key (like you know if from other coins).
 To generate a seed, you need to be extremely careful.
 Everyone will be able to steal your IOTAs if he/she knows this seed.

 I suggest the following (since not all wallets generate seeds themselves):
 - Generate a seed, [here is how](https://matthewwinstonjohnson.gitbooks.io/iota-guide-and-faq/getting-started/dl-wallet/what-is-my-seed.html).
 If you are using the mobile wallet, it can generate a seed for you.
 You can also search online for a seed generator, but do NEVER just plainly copy a seed like that, because it could be taken.
+It is highly recommended not to use an online service for that.
 - I highly recommend to not just use the seed you get, but to change some of the characters by yourself. **This is a must if you generated the seed somewhere on an internet page!**

 This is the safest and most easy to use method.
 Never attempt to generate a seed your own by just smashing that keyboard to 81 characters, because humans are bad rando generators.